HeyPuter/puter/doc/devmeta/track-comments.md

   It may be applicable to write an iterator in the future, or something will come up that require these to be handled with a modular approach instead.
+- `track: checkpoint`
+  A location where some statement about the state of the software must hold true.